QuickBooks Online – Useful things to know

 Why does my QuickBooks invoice display 'UNKNOWN CUSTOMER'?

-This will happen when a Vendor or Employee has the same display name as the Quote Contact.
+When a Vendor or Employee has the same display name as the Quote Contact.
 In QuickBooks the display name is required to be unique across Vendors, Employees, and Customers.

 How Phone and Address details are handled when a Quote is accepted and a new Customer is created in QuickBooks